-Families with children particularly need to be provided for – some estimate that it costs in excess of £210,000 to support a child to the age of 21, including education and living costs.
+Families with children particularly need to be provided for.
+It costs a small fortune to support a child to the age of 21, including education and living costs.
 It will still be a cost you are not contributing to if you have died.

 Joint parents will both need insuring even if they are not earning – as their contribution to the household and family, including domestic chores and childcare, would be costly to replace if they die.

 If you are planning to start a family your life insurance needs should be considered before the process is even begun.
 Even if the father should die whilst you are pregnant, that baby is still coming!

 For joint mortgage holders there is an obvious need to protect each other in case of death or long term illness.
 Often both incomes are used to obtain the mortgage, and it would become unaffordable if just one income remained.
 Cover can be arranged to produce lump sums or regular income to mitigate the financial effects.

 Single people are not excluded from the need for some cover.
 Most of us would leave some debt behind if we died, even if it is only a funeral bill!
 Added to this are the legal and other costs of winding up your estate.
 Would you really want to leave someone else with the financial burden of dealing with this?